 Tucked away within the Parco Nazionale dello Stelvio, east of the Swiss border, the road to the fortress, built between 1926 and 1927, is certainly breathtaking.
-A few kilometers west of the town of Bormio, this winding steep road leads up from Premadio up to the pass.
-Slowly, the road, fully paved to the top since 2010, takes the driver up countless hairpins to the summit.
-Before reaching the pass, the road takes you through two short tunnels carved into the edge of the mountain.
-The road is paved and offers superb views.On the last section you’ll make 18 haipin turns, then go beyond two small tunnels carved into the edge of the mountain, then you will arrive at the foot of the ancient Towers of Fraele.
-The ancient Fraele towers were part of the system of fortifications built to protect the area from the frequent invasions.
-Around the summit there are the ruins of two old square towers first built in 1391.
-They were fortified in the 15th century then mainly destroyed in 1513 when the Grisons invaded.
-There was apparently some fighting here and below the cliff is called “burrone dei morti” – ravine of the dead.
-The road itself is narrow, but not as cliffy as others in the area.
-The road to the Passo Torri di Fraele, or the Mini Stelvio as it is also known, is another absolute masterpiece of Italian construction-art.
+Located a few kilometers west to the town of Bormio, it is a winding and curvy mountain road.
+Slowly, the road, fully paved to the top since 2010, takes the driver up countless hairpins to the fortress.
+On the last section you’ll have to face 18 haipin turns, running through two short unlit tunnels carved into the edge of the mountain, at the foot of the ancient Towers of Fraele.
+The towers were part of the system of fortifications built to protect the area from the frequent invasions.
+First built in 1391, they were fortified in the 15th century and mainly destroyed in 1513 when the Grisons invaded.
+There was apparently some fighting here and below the cliff is called “Burrone dei Morti” – ravine of the dead.
+The road to Torri di Fraele, or the Mini Stelvio as it is also known, is another absolute masterpiece of Italian construction-art.
 This road is very ancient and once was known as the "salt & wine route" connecting Valtellina with Switzerland.
 Immediately after the towers, two artificial lakes are used for the production of electricity: Lago di Cancano and Lago di San Giacomo.
 Both lakes are separated by a massive dam that can be driven across.
 The last 1.6km is gravel but navigable by all passenger vehicles.
 The road to the lakes is closed to motorized traffic during the holiday months of July and August.
 The road ends at Passo di Fraele.

 How long is the road to Torri di Fraele?